obazoud/awesome-chef/README.md

 * [Managing Windows Servers with Chef](https://www.packtpub.com/networking-and-servers/managing-windows-servers-chef) - Harness the power of Chef to automate management of Windows-based systems using hands-on examples.
 * [The chef-book](https://github.com/jjasghar/chef-book) - People Keep Asking Me How to Start With Chef.
 * [Getting started with Chef](http://gettingstartedwithchef.com/) - Learn how to configure, manage and provision cloud servers with Chef by following practical examples with real world applications.

+## Newsletters

+* [UsingChef Newsletter](http://usingchef.com/) - This newsletter is intended for the Chef practitioner who uses Chef every day and wants to learn something new, make their lives easier, and stay up to date.